 2.15.2 - General Ledger Parcels and Maintenance Site Plans

-All General Ledger and Maintenance Site plans must comply with Chapter 7 - Property Management, and contain the proper site designations.
+All General Ledger and Maintenance Site plans must comply with Chapter 7 - Property Management and contain the proper site designations.
 The development of these plans shall follow the same procedures outlined in above sections for right of way plans and comply with state statutes for a monumented improvement survey.
 Final plans shall be developed from current title work and depict all information required for right of way plans.
 The information shown on these plans shall include, but not limited to the following: all topography, structures, drainage features, utilities, etc. The plans must also show ownerships, easements and any conflicts that may impact title.
 Survey control diagrams and monumentation must also be depicted.

 Any such site plans produced shall be recorded and or deposited by the Region Surveyor and a copy forwarded to the Property Management Section.